2016 Giro d'Italia Femminile

 The 2016 Giro d'Italia Femminile or Giro Rosa was the 27th running of the Giro d'Italia Femminile, the only remaining women's Grand Tour and the most prestigious stage race on the 2016 UCI Women's World Tour and on the women's calendar.

 Competing teams

+The following teams participated in the Giro:

 Pre race favourites

 The race has a number of favourites; 2015 Giro Rosa champion Anna van der Breggen and Katarzyna Niewiadoma, reigning World Champion Lizzie Armitstead, Megan Guarnier and World Hour record holder Evelyn Stevens, Emma Pooley, Elisa Longo Borghini and two-time champion Mara Abbott.